 - Create lists of where you will send your resumes (friends, family, former coworkers, companies, recruiters, references, and job search sites)

 - Create and update all of your job search documents (resumes, cover letters, and thank you notes)

-- Draft you plan of action (who you will contact first, how you will spend your time, etc.)
+- Draft your plan of action (who you will contact first, how you will spend your time, etc.)

 Lists you will create:

-- Your Strengths, Accomplishments and Weaknesses – Make a list of what are you good at and where do you need some additional training or experience.
+Your Strengths, Accomplishments, and Weaknesses – Make a list of what are you good at and where do you need some additional training or experience.
 You can use an aptitude resource to help (try Aptitude Test Practice – Tailored for Your Job Position and Industry).
 In addition to helping you focus your search, this list will also be a resource when reviewing and writing (or updating)

-Your Network (friends, family, current and former coworkers) – This is your most important resource for leads, recommendations and advice.
+Your Network (friends, family, current and former coworkers) – This is your most important resource for leads, recommendations, and advice.
 If you are using LinkedIn, your list should already be well established.
 If you are not yet using LinkedIn, take a look at this article – 5 Tips for Creating a Professional LinkedIn Profile.
-Once you’ve got your network list completed, prioritize the list based on those who are most likely to help you in your job search.
-Leveraging your network will be covered in more detail in the Networking segment.
+Once you’ve got

 References – Your references can make or break you, so you want to be sure you pick the right ones.
 They must be representative of your career and social networks.
 The general rule of thumb is to avoid relatives, but you should definitely leverage “friends of the family”.
-You also should have a fair representation of peers, subordinates and managers.
-There is more to references than just giving a list of names.
+You also should have a fair representation of peers, subordinates, and managers.
+There is more to consider about references than just giving a list of names.
 What happens if they run a reference check on you?
 I don’t recommend putting references on

 See how your resume stacks up!
 Our resume review will include three sections: (a) strengths of your resume, (b) areas to improve, and (c) the results of an ATS scan.